Anti-Money Laundering Services: Why do organizations need it?

 - Section 453 of the 2017 Companies Act (Pakistan); and

 - UK’s Proceeds of Crime Act (POCA) 2002).

-An effective AML framework is a testament to your organisation position against crime.
-As global corporate citizens aware of their responsibilities, any international organisation must comprehensively address these concerns and implement policies, procedures, and associated risk assessment mechanisms.
+An effective AML framework is a testament to your organization position against crime.
+As global corporate citizens aware of their responsibilities, any international organization must comprehensively address these concerns and implement policies, procedures, and associated risk assessment mechanisms.

 What are the consequences of an absent AML framework?

 To have insufficient controls and be charged with engaging in money laundering can have any of the following negative consequences:

 - Possible legal action

 - Fines and potential jail terms for directors

 What are the solutions for an effective AML framework?

 CRI® Group specializes in dissuading, sensing and investigating crimes against organizations.
 We achieve success using a global network of professionals specially trained in anti-corruption, risk management and compliance due diligence, and corporate investigations.
 More importantly, our technical capabilities and multi-national resources enable us to perform the following scope of work for your organization to demonstrate adequate procedures: